ridedott/merge-me-action/README.md

 - `DEPENDABOT_MINOR` - Merge only minor and patch dependency updates for pull requests created by Dependabot if the dependency version follows [Semantic Versioning v2](https://semver.org/).
-- `DEPENDABOT_PATH` - Merge only patch dependency updates for pull requests created by Dependabot if the dependency version follows [Semantic Versioning v2](https://semver.org/).
+- `DEPENDABOT_PATCH` - Merge only patch dependency updates for pull requests created by Dependabot if the dependency version follows [Semantic Versioning v2](https://semver.org/).